 This is for all you worker bees out there who already own a respirator.
 A P100 mask should provide the wearer greater security against infection by respiratory pathogens than a cloth mask (see: https://doi.org/10.1016/S2213-2600(20)30323-4) and it doesn't fog up your glasses.
 It is made of rubber and hard nylon and seals to the face without leaks if the straps are correctly adjusted and the height of the mask on the face is correctly adjusted.
 A suction test and a pressurization test are needed each time the mask is put on.
-However, you can’t talk and be understood while wearing one. (???
-Lately, it seems that you can.
-Stay tuned.)
+However, you can’t talk and be understood while wearing one.
 You have to remove the mask to talk–precisely the highest-risk situation, and talking seems unavoidable in social situations.
 I therefore fitted a home-built intercom box to a P100 that I already had and put an electret mic inside.
-This pr
+This project cost me about $30 US for the main items.

 Lately, it seems that persons who deal with the public occupationally can understand me OK with the intercom switched off.
 How could I be so mistaken?
 I have clear memories of people telling me I sound like I'm speaking Mandarin if I tried to talk (English) while wearing a respirator.
 I now feel like a fool but I will be looking into this phenomenon.